-Gifts of appreciation that would generally be valued at \$50 might be such items as a bouquet of flowers or a box of chocolates.
+Gifts of appreciation that would generally be valued at \$50 might include a bouquet of flowers or a box of chocolates.

 While one gift of \$50 or less may be considered insufficient to cause concern that the recipient is deviating from Council policy, the sum of multiple gifts may be considered sufficient to do so.